 The easiest hairstyle to maintain for most men?
 Cuts that are long on top and have a short back and sides.
 Not only are these styles versatile—working well for both formal occasions and casual outings—they are timeless and sophisticated.
 And while some of them are incredibly low-maintenance, others aren't necessarily for the faint of heart.
 "The shorter the haircut, the more maintenance it will require," notes Wayne Wildrick, regional barber manager at Fellow Barber in Los Angeles.

 Meet the Expert

-Singer Khalid's modern take on an old-school flattop eschews a straight line across the top in favor of more texture.
-The result (balanced with a slightly grown-out beard) is a far cry from the look of the 1990s.
+Singer Khalid's modern curly fade eschews a straight lin up brings out his texture.
+The result (balanced with a slightly grown-out beard) is the perfect natural look.
 Be sure to invest in a hydrating conditioner to ensure the hair on top stays moisturized.

 Undercut With Fade

 Arguably the most high-maintenance look on the list, the undercut requires much longer hair on top, with hair shorn down (in some cases, faded) on the sides.
 Just how short you go on the sides is best determined by natural bone structure.
 "Some clients may have bone protrusions on the sides and the back of the head," says Wildrick.
 "Generally, we don't expose them, so this is where your barber would decide where the fade placement should be to compensate for those irregularities that we all have as humans."

 A mousse is the perfect styling product for men and it can be used to style all hair types.

 Bradley Cooper's elegant, swept-back style is one of the most-requested among Vaccaro's clients.
 "This style is probably the most popular, and my clients always bring in a photo of Bradley Cooper for this one," he says.
 "It looks good on most men and most textures."
 To replicate the look, Vaccaro recommends "keeping the sides wispy but not super tight."
 In other words, "no barber fades here."